Petersil1998/Fade/README.md

     - Weapons
     - ...

-### Feel free to give Feedback and add suggestions on how this library can be improved. <br>Thank you for using Thresh, you're awesome!
+### Feel free to give Feedback and add suggestions on how this library can be improved. <br>Thank you for using Fade, you're awesome!